Who we are

 - Follow a similar format to that used by Ofsted in the inspection of schools and should therefore be easily recognisable and understood by the public.

-Practice assessments are carried out by a new team of PSS Assessors.
-They were hired based on their experience, attitude and desire to help practices improve their standards.
+Practice assessments are carried out by a team of PSS Assessors.
+They are hired based on their experience, attitude and desire to help practices improve their standards.
 They have been professionally trained to ensure high and consistent standards of assessment.

-The assessment process will be focused on assessing behaviours in practice rather than just facilities and equipment.
+The assessment process is focused on assessing behaviours in practice rather than just facilities and equipment.
 During assessments advice and guidance will be provided to help practices improve.